BorisRado/azure-functions-serverless-tutorial/README.md

 In order to complete the tutorial, the tools you will need are the following:
 * `java` 8 or newer.
 Currently, the Azure Functions only support versions `8` and `11`, so I suggest using version `11`;
 * `maven` 3.2.1 or newer;
 * `func`: will allow us to test the application locally.
 To download it, follow the instructions contained in the [official repo](https://github.com/Azure/azure-functions-core-tools).
-If you downloaded it correctly, you should be able to run `func --version` and get prompted back a value such as `4.0.4483`
+If you downloaded it correctly, you should be able to run `func --version` and get prompted back a value such as `4.0.4483`;
+* An active Azure subscription.

 ### Creating the application to be deployed
 **TL-DR**: if you already have a JavaEE application with the KumuluzEE framework, just add the following plugin into the root `pom.xml`: